 In order to provide greater savings and relief for low-income families, FairPrice has introduced a dedicated discount scheme for holders of the blue Community Health Assist Scheme (CHAS) card.

-Under this scheme, cardholders of the blue CHAS card will enjoy a three per cent discount at all FairPrice stores and Unity pharmacies every Thursday, from 15 July 2021 till end of 2021, when they show their valid Blue CHAS card during checkout*.
+Under this scheme, cardholders of the blue CHAS card will enjoy a three per cent discount at all FairPrice stores and Unity pharmacies every Thursday when they show their valid Blue CHAS card during checkout*.

 *Cardholders must be present and discount is valid for purchases up to S$200 (excludes statutory items such as gift vouchers, newspapers, tobacco products) per transaction per day.

-Plus! members earn and redeem LinkPoints when they shop at FairPrice, Unity and Cheers.
-Members can also use the FairPrice app at FairPrice and Unity outlets in-store to pay, earn and redeem LinkPoints.
+Members earn and redeem Linkpoints when they shop at FairPrice, Unity, Warehouse Club and Cheers, with no minimum spend.
+Members can also use the FairPrice app at FairPrice, Warehouse Club and Unity outlets in-store to pay, earn and redeem Linkpoints.

 To be eligible for FairPrice personal membership, you have to be a member of either an NTUC-affiliated trade union or the NTUC General Branch.